Talaash: The Hunt Begins...: Plot

-Ten years later, Poornima is housed in a mental hospital, and Arjun (Akshay Kumar) has become a high-profile vigilante.
+Ten years later, Poornima is housed in a mental hospital, and Arjun Raichand (Akshay Kumar) has become a high-profile vigilante.
 He works for the police inspector, now the Commissioner of Police, by exposing illegal firearms transactions.
 The Commissioner of Police tells Arjun that he finds a clue that may lead him to Pooja.
 He tells Arjun how after Chhote and his gang murdered his father, fled the city and reached the city of Ghaziabad, Chhote and Rajjo were killed in a police chase.
 D.K.
 Sharma took over the gang and disappeared, and there has been no news of him since.
 He learned about Shetty (Rami Reddy), a famous arms smuggler who was once Chhote's driver.
 Arjun finds Shetty and asks where his sister is.
 Shetty tells him that Sharma knows, and tries to shoot Arjun, but is shot by the Commissioner instead.
-From the police control room, they see Sharma arriving from a flight, and him taking a girl named Tina (Kareena Kapoor) on a Rajasthan tour.
+From the police control room, they see Sharma arriving from a flight, and him taking a girl named Tina Saluja (Kareena Kapoor) on a London tour.

 Arjun catches Sharma and interrogates him.
 Sharma says that Rajjo is still alive and knows where his sister is, and Tina is his daughter.
 Arjun drops Sharma to his death.

 Back at the police control room, the Commissioner shows camera footage proving Rajjo is alive.
-Arjun travels to South Africa and meets Sardar Vichitra Singh (Gulshan Grover), and tells him that he has come to find Rajjo.
+Arjun travels to Amritsar and meets Sardar Vichitra Singh (Gulshan Grover), and tells him that he has come to find Rajjo.

 Arjun reveals to Tina her father's identity.
 Tina confronts Rajjo, and he realizes his mistakes.
 Before he can reveal where Chhote has kept Pooja, he is shot and dies in Tina's arms.
 Tina tells Arjun to follow Rocky.
 Chhote makes an appearance, and Arjun kills him and Rocky.
 Arjun comes back to India with Pooja and reunites with Tina and his family.